 Safe Handling Demonstration

-A firearms dealer in California must not deliver a handgun or, starting January 1, 2015, a long gun to a purchaser or transferee unless the recipient performs a safe handling demonstration with the firearm being purchased in the presence of a DOJ-certified instructor.16 With few exceptions, all firearms transfers must be processed through a licensed firearms dealer , so almost all transfers are subject to this requirement.
+Before delivering a firearm, a firearms dealer in California must ensure the purchaser or transferee performs a safe handling demonstration with the firearm being purchased in the presence of a DOJ-certified instructor.16 With few exceptions, all firearms transfers must be processed through a licensed firearms dealer , so almost all transfers are subject to this requirement.
 California law lists the particular actions the purchaser or transferee must perform during the demonstration.17 For handguns, these actions differ depending on whether the firearm is a semiautomatic pistol, double-action revolver, or single-action revolver.18 For long guns, DOJ must, commencing January 1, 2015, issue regulations establishing a long gun safe handling demonstration that must include, at a minimum, loading and unloading the long gun.19 Safe handling performance steps for various long gun models are located in the DOJ Firearm Safety Certificate Study Guide.
 Concealed weapons license holders are exempt from these safe handling requirements.20

 Entertainment Firearms Permits